Transfer of Emiliano Sala from FC Nantes to Cardiff City F.C.: CAS hearing

 Having failed to pay the first scheduled instalment of £5.3 million after receiving the invoice from Nantes, Cardiff were automatically placed under a transfer embargo by the English Football League (EFL), though club chairman Mehmet Dalman told BBC Radio that the club were in talks with the EFL and FIFA to overturn the ban, and reiterated that the club had no intention of paying any instalment.
 During a meeting with Dalman, supporters' groups of the club were supportive of the continued course of action Cardiff were taking, accepting the arguments put forth by club executives.
 However, on 10 January 2023, almost four years after the transfer took place, Cardiff made a payment of £7m to Nantes, which amounted to the first instalment plus interest. which resulted in the EFL transfer embargo being lifted, though only allowed the club to sign players on free transfers or loan them from another club, preventions which would be in place until May 2024.
 Accounts posted at Companies House in March 2023 showed Cardiff had still set aside more than £20m as part of the transfer.

+On 30 June, Cardiff were ordered by FIFA to pay Nantes the second and third instalments for the transfer fee, a reported sum of £9.45m; the two instalments were announced as being paid on 18 July.